 - Knowing when and where skills learning needs to take place.
 A stellar HR department will also know how to improve these skills and which learning model needs to be implemented: whether that’s upskilling or reskilling, it will know.

 So, the question now is: how do you turn your HR department into a stellar one?
 Well, AG5 can help!

 As AG5 Skills Intelligence Software consolidates all skills content into one place, any skill, competency, or qualification can be found at the click of a button.
 The software allows you to create personal profiles to showcase the skill level of all of your employees.
 You can convert this data into programmed skills matrices so you have a clear overview of where potential skill gaps could emerge.
 What’s more, is that this data is shareable, so not only HR employees can sign in to monitor various teams.
 To make life even easier, all of this information can be accessed via the AG5 app.

 Skills learning is certainly an important HR trend, but it’s not the only one.
 So, you don’t want to be bogged down by data entry or spend too much time hunting for qualifications and certificates.
 You want to be able to turn your head to other tasks.
 With AG5 you’ll be able to, as the software guarantees an 83% reduction to skills data entry time.

 AG5 Skills Intelligence Software has already helped many HR departments ditch unmanageable data spread across multiple platforms.
 They now have a clear and comprehensible overview of their teams’ skill sets, which puts them in the best place to maximize today and plan for tomorrow.

-Why not give us a go!
-And book a free demo to see how AG5 could help maximize your HR potential.
+Book a free demo to see how AG5 could help maximize your HR potential!